Funscreen Weekly: History

 In 1993, Lin Wen-chi (林文淇), a doctorate graduate in literature, was offered a professorship in the Department of English at National Central University (NCU), introducing film studies courses to the university and beginning his career as a film scholar.
 In the following years, Lin wrote film reviews for various newspapers and magazines, but only occasionally and by invitation.
 In 2004, NCU established the Cimage Taiwan Film Company (中映電影公司) to support the entrepreneurial efforts of its graduates in the film industry, and in 2005, Cimage began publishing a film-themed newspaper titled Funscreen Biweekly (放映雙週報), which operated as a school publication.
+It was named Funscreen in English because its Chinese name "放映" is pronounced similarly to "Fun".
+The first issue was published in January 2005, featuring Hou Hsiao-hsien's Café Lumière as its cover story.
 Lin served as the guiding teacher, and contributing writers volunteered their work without compensation.
 The Reporter referred to 2005 as a low point for the Taiwanese film industry, noting that mainstream media seldom covered domestic films, and acknowledged Funscreen for "providing valuable documentary information about that period".
 Lin cited inspiration from film director Tsai Ming-liang's film promotion efforts at university campuses for founding the newspaper, and he later served as its chief editor.

+Lin Wen-chi, the founder of Funscreen Weekly.